AceIsHuman/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an object representation of a webpage and can be manipulated using Javascript.

 2. What is an event?

+An event is user interaction with an element on the page such as a click, scroll, or keypress.

 3. What is an event listener?

+An event listener watches for a certain event to take place on an element and runs a passed in function.

 4. Why would we convert a NodeList into an Array?

+To access other methods on an Array prototype.

 5. What is a component?

+A component is a reusable element on the page.
+By writing code in components it allows us to easily add a new elements with event listeners and styling already applied.

 ### Git Set up